codebyyoussef/String-Library/README.md

     return 0;
 }
 ## Methods Overview
-* MyString(): Default constructor that initializes the string to an empty value.
+* StringLib(): Default constructor that initializes the string to an empty value.
-* MyString(string value): Constructor that initializes the string with a specified value.
+* StringLib(string value): Constructor that initializes the string with a specified value.
 * strLength(): Returns the length of the string.
 * countWords(): Counts the number of words in the string.
 * convertToUppercase(): Converts the entire string to uppercase.